RimuruDev/Unity-PercentDrawer/README.md

 # License

-This project is licensed under the GNU License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 Made by RimuruDev